 15. Punishing Submissive Peeing

 If you have ever been greeted at the door by a dog that stops and pops a squat, you have been greeted by a dog that submissively pees.
-Submissive peeing is one way little Buttercup can say "I'M BUTTERCUP AND I AM NOT A THREAT!"
+Submissive peeing is one way dogs say “I’M BUTTERCUP AND I AM NOT A THREAT!”

 This article was reviewed by professional dog trainer Shelby Semel, an advocate of Positive Reinforcement Dog Training.